The Raven Cycle: Ronan Lynch

 Described as "dangerous as a shark and about as friendly," Ronan Lynch is a gay Catholic farmer with a drinking problem and the ability to take things out of his dreams.
 He has two brothers: Declan, his charismatic older brother, and Matthew, his good-humored younger brother, who Ronan took out of his dreams when he was a child.
 Ronan's parents are both dead.
 He's friends with the main cast, and as of The Raven King, he is in a relationship with Adam Parrish.
+Ronan's habits of leaving jokes on the board in Latin class was inspired by Stiefvater's own experience in school.

 Ronan is the central character in a companion series called The Dreamer Trilogy, which takes places after the events of The Raven King and "Opal."
 His favorite past times include defenestrating his close friend Noah Czerny, and (in The Dream Thieves) street racing with Kavinsky.

 Noah Czerny

-Noah Czerny was a skater boy and student at Aglionby who has been dead for seven years at the time of the The Raven Boys.
+Noah Czerny was a skater boy and student at Aglionby who has been dead for seven years at the time of The Raven Boys.
 He was murdered by Barrington Whelk, his friend and classmate, when Whelk attempted, and failed, to sacrifice him to wake the ley lines.
 He relies on energy of the ley lines or Blue Sargent in order to stay substantial.
 Over the course of the series, it is revealed that his spirit is decaying and he needs more energy in order to appear normally.
 He often is caught re-enacting his death at points in the story.
 On his final appearance, he sacrifices the memories his friends have of him in order to save Gansey's life.